kebin20/english-flashcards-app/README.md

 ## What I learnt & Challenges I faced

-(Moved this section to a blog post instead!
-Blog is WIP)
+- See my blog post on [DEV.to](https://dev.to/kebin20/my-learning-journey-through-my-english-flashcard-project-2odb)!

 ### Continued development & future implementations